cedarbaum/nyc-subway-accessibility-explorer/README.md

 This project is a map-based web application for visualizing accessibility data for the NYC subway.
 A live version of the website can be accessed [here](https://nyc-subway-accessibility-explorer.vercel.app/).

-It include the followig information currently:
+It include the following information currently:

 - Subway stations
   - Accessibility status (fully accessible, partially accessible, or inaccessible)
   - Station complex ridership for last full month
-  - Eleavtor and Escalators, including uptime stats for the last 6 months
+  - Elevator and Escalators, including uptime stats for the last 6 months
-  - Any recent ADA projects associated with the station (either completet or in-progress)
+  - Any recent ADA projects associated with the station (either complete or in-progress)
 - Subway lines
   - Percent of stations that are accessible for a given line (e.g., A,C,E or 1,2,3)
 - Neighborhood data
-  - Populaiton statistics from the 2020 Census, including number of residents over 65
+  - Population statistics from the 2020 Census, including number of residents over 65
-  - An accessibility score, which is calculated by considering the percentage of nearest stations that are accessbible
+  - An accessibility score, which is calculated by considering the percentage of nearest stations that are accessible
 - ADA projects
   - Current and ongoing ADA projects

 ## Datasets

+This application utilizes the below datasets:

 ### [MTA Subway Stations](https://data.ny.gov/Transportation/MTA-Subway-Stations/39hk-dx4f/about_data)